BombayBrownBoy09/BombayBrownBoy09/README.md

 ### What I'm involved in...

-- I am involved with NLP and Behavioral research projects at 🌍🏦 The World Bank and the Dan Ariely's 👥 Center for Advanced Hindsight
+- Natural Language Processing and Behavioral research projects at 🌍🏦 The World Bank and the Dan Ariely's 👥 Center for Advanced Hindsight